Federal Agencies Advise on Safe Crypto Practices

 “It is critical that risks associated with the crypto-asset sector that cannot be mitigated or controlled do not migrate to the banking system,” said the agencies.

-Moreover, “banking are neither prohibited nor discouraged from providing banking services to customers of any specific class or type, as permitted by law or regulation,” but issued the following warning:
+Moreover, “banking organisations are neither prohibited nor discouraged from providing banking services to customers of any specific class or type, as permitted by law or regulation,” but issued the following warning:

 The experts caution, however, that crypto assets processed, stored, or transferred on open, public, decentralized networks or similar systems are likely to be inconsistent with safe banking practices.